elestio/terraform-provider-elestio/docs/resources/chatwoot.md

 Required:

 - `key_name` (String) SSH Key Name.
 - `public_key` (String) SSH Public Key.
-Example: `ssh-rsa AAAAB3Nz` or `ssh-rsa AAAAB3Nz comment@macbook.` If you provide a comment, it will be removed by the provider.
+The public key should only contain two parts: the protocol and the key.
+You should not include the username, hostname, or comment.</br>Valid: `ssh-rsa AAAAB3NzaC1yc2E...BAAABAQDZ`</br>Invalid: `ssh-rsa AAAAB3NzaC1yc2E...BAAABAQDZ user@host comment`

 <a id="nestedatt--admin"></a>